Click for possible route/stop changes on the day of your tour here.

 How long does it take to walk through the Museum of the Bible?

-A complete walk-through of the Museum of the Bible can vary but typically takes around three to five hours.
+A complete walk-through of the Museum of the Bible typically takes around three to five hours.
 This time frame allows visitors to engage with interactive exhibits, view ancient artifacts, and explore the museum’s diverse collections.
 For a thorough experience, including special exhibitions and multimedia presentations, allocating a full day is recommended to fully appreciate the depth of the museum’s offerings and to reflect on the historical significance of the items on display.

 Does the Museum of the Bible have a Gutenberg Bible?